tremor-rs/tremor-www/docs/api.md

 ### __GET__ /offramp

-Lists oframps.
+Lists oframps

 *Description:*

-Returns a list of identifiers for each offramp stored in the repository.
+Returns a list of identifiers for each offramp stored in the repository

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*